wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 == Changelog ==
+**Version 1.4.5**

+* 	Changed the way the signup input form and signup form error messages are displayed to fix issues with certain themes.
+*	Includes French & Spanish translations by Simon Samson at http://sitestraduction.com

 **Version 1.4.4**

-* Reupload to try to fix corrupted directory structure in the repository
+* 	Fix corrupted directory structure in the repository

 **Version 1.4.2**